 Send them a charge request for the same amount with a note asking them to pay you back for the money you sent by mistake.

 If you don’t hear back from them or need help sending a charge request, feel free to check out this article for instructions on how to contact us.
-We’d be happy to help!

 What’s the most money can I send using Venmo?

-My friend paid me on the wrong email address, can I add it to my Venmo account?
+My friend paid me on the wrong email address.
+Can I add it to my Venmo account?

 Where can I find details about my transaction history?

 Visit this article to learn how to access your complete transaction history.

 Can I set up automatic recurring payments or charge requests?

 No, Venmo doesn't offer this option at this time.